zcemycl/Pytorch_Outpainting_SRN/README.md

 # Pytorch_Outpainting_SRN
 This repository rewrites tensorflow implementation of [Wide-Context Semantic Image Extrapolation](http://jiaya.me/papers/imgextrapolation_cvpr19.pdf) paper into PyTorch causally.
 It refers to the github repository [Jia-Research-Lab/outpainting_srn](https://github.com/Jia-Research-Lab/outpainting_srn), and copies some files `pytorch/{model,util}` from [shepnerd/inpainting_gmcnn](https://github.com/shepnerd/inpainting_gmcnn) to compute `IDMRFLoss` of `VGG19`.
 ## Description
 This repo aims to train both generator and discriminator from scratch, except the pretrained VGG19 model.
-It only implements part of the tensorflow one, i.e. subpixel convolution, SegmenticRegerenationNet and relative spatial variant mask.
-Training the model with `VGG19 IDMRFLoss` fails to converge, so I exclude that loss at the current stage.
+It only implements part of the tensorflow one, i.e. subpixel convolution, SegmenticRegerenationNet and relative spatial variant mask. <s>Training the model with `VGG19 IDMRFLoss` fails to converge, so I exclude that loss at the current stage. </s>

+According to the paper, the training steps are stated as follows,
+1. Try pretraining GAN, with settings `pretrain_l1_alpha=5, mrf_alpha=0, gan_loss_alpha=0`
+2. Refining SRN, with settings `pretrain_l1_alpha=1.2, mrf_alpha=0.05, gan_loss_alpha=0.001`

 ## How to run?
 1. Download the `cat2dog` dataset, only use `TrainB` folder for model training.